glygener/context_term_gst_tool/README.md

 ### **Model Weights**
 - Model weights are available in saved_model.tar.gz zip file
+- The download link is available in the `documentation.docx` file.
 - We recommend running the docker to obtain the actual weights of the GST tool

 **N.B:** More details can be found in the `documentation.docx` file.